The release of Microsoft Office 2019 is rapidly approaching, and we and our fellow Microsoft Partners are getting ready for the big day.

 October Pricing Changes

-Microsoft has also announced some pricing changes to Office 2019, as well as some of their productivity server products including Windows Server 2019, Exchange, SharePoint Server and Project Server.
+Microsoft has also announced some pricing changes to Office 2019, as well as some of their productivity server lines including Windows Server 2019, SharePoint Server, Exchange Server, and Project Server.
 Office 2019 commercial prices will increase 10 percent over current on-premises pricing.
 The price increase will include also include Office client, Enterprise CAL, and Core CAL.
 Microsoft has informed users that they will be:

 - Establishing a single, consistent starting price across all programs aligned to web direct for online services (OLS)